 The complaint asserts that the mass traffic stop program is not effective at decreasing serious crime in Chicago.
 The complaint also alleges that the mass traffic stop program does not advance roadway safety.
 Instead, CPD officers use traffic stops for alleged minor equipment and registration violations as an excuse to investigate drivers and their cars in hopes of finding guns, drugs, or other contraband.
 However, the complaint alleges, only a miniscule portion of traffic stops in Chicago yield any contraband or result in an arrest.

 The complaint asserts that CPD policies require officers to satisfy traffic stop quotas and flood neighborhoods on the South and West Sides of the City – where the majority of residents are Black or Latino – with traffic stops.
-Our clients experienced this firsthand when they were stopped by CPD officers.
+Our class representatives experienced this firsthand when they were stopped by CPD officers.

 The lawsuit asks a federal court to prohibit CPD and the City from targeting neighborhoods with predominantly Black and Latino residents for a high volume of pretextual traffic stops, bar the use of traffic stops as an excuse to search for contraband like weapons or drugs, and end traffic stop quotas, among other requests.